bvm-org/bvm/docs/notes.md

 ===============

 - **Push Name (PUSHN)**
-  Push onto the stack the address couplet in the instruction (i.e. build an IRW)
+  Push onto the stack the address tuple in the instruction (i.e. build an IRW)

 - **Push Value (PUSHV)**
-  Push onto the stack the value at the address couplet in the instruction (functionally equivalent to PUSHN followed by LOADV
+  Push onto the stack the value at the address tuple in the instruction (functionally equivalent to PUSHN followed by LOADV

 - **Load (LOAD)**